pip-services/pip-services-docs/content/en/v4/tutorials/advanced_tutorials/data_microservice/step5.md

 {{< /tabsection >}}

 The `CommandableHttpService` class from the pip-services3-rpc module implements all of the basic functionality needed by the service, right out of the box.
 All that we need to do on our side is configure it in the child class.
-This is done by defining a base route to the API (e.g. 'v1/beacons') and by setting references to the controller.
-The rest is taken care of by the parent class and the process container: a controller will be searched for and referenced, after which the service will receive a set of commands, register it, and make those commands available through the API interface.
+This is done by defining a base route to the API (e.g. 'v1/beacons') and by setting references to the service.
+The rest is taken care of by the parent class and the process container: a service will be searched for and referenced, after which the controller will receive a set of commands, register it, and make those commands available through the API interface.
 This allows us to run commands by simply posting requests to a URL of the following format:

 ```
 http://{ip}:{port}/v1/beacons/{command_name}